jtmiclat/timetracker/README.md

 You would need python version 3.6 or above.
 You can check your current version by running `python3 -V`

-You will need to generate Toggl API token which can be found at the bottom of the page of your [Toggl profile](https://track.toggl.com/app/profile).
+You will need to generate a Toggl API token which can be found at the bottom of the page of your [Toggl profile](https://track.toggl.com/app/profile).

 Install the dependencies then run the script.
 If date options are not provided, timetracker will only summarize entries for today.